-Join Barron Stone for an in-depth discussion in this video Naming objects, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Naming objects, part of Programming Foundations: Real-World Examples.

 - As we create and use objects in our programs, we need a way to refer to them.
 And this can be accomplished by binding names to those objects.
 Take this shirt for example.
 It's a solid color so I'm going to use the name red shirt to refer to it.
 If I'm wearing the red shirt, that means I'm wearing this specific object.
 Now red shirt itself is not an object, red shirt is just a name that I use to refer to this specific object.
 And just like in real life, it's possible to have multiple names for the same object. - Ah, your crimson shirt, I like it! - As you can see, Olivia has a different name for my shirt.

 - It's a crimson shirt. - I'm not sure what crimson is, so I call this my red shirt.
 We have two different names that we use to refer to the same object but there is only this one shirt.
 That means if I spill juice on the red shirt... - The crimson shirt is gross and sticky.
 And if I decide to toss the crimson shirt into the washing machine... - Then the red shirt will get cleaned.
 Regardless of which name we use to reference this shirt object, we're both using and modifying the exact same thing.
 When we use one of those names to change the object, then that change will be reflected in any other names that are bound to it.

 Ah, I like your style. - I got my own crimson shirt. - And I still have my red shirt.
 Now we're wearing identical shirts.
 These two shirts are equal but they're not the same.
 And this is an important distinction because we can have two shirt objects which have the same attributes but they're two separate and unique objects which are referred to by different names.
 So, if I spill juice on my red shirt...
 Oh! - And I toss my crimson shirt into the washing machine... - The red shirt is still gross and sticky.